HeronErin/BD-P3600/README.md

 If still nothing happens, check your connections, and use a multi-meter to make sure you didn't bridge any of the pins you shouldn't have
 ## Part 2: Logging in and making a copy of the firmware

-There are two methods to login to the DVD player, and if your anything like me you will probably need both.
+There are two methods to login to the BD-P3600, and if your anything like me you will probably need both.

 ### Method 1: Logging in the "proper" way
 1. Boot the Blu-ray player and press **CTRL+C**.